-I. Discussion Boards: Reflection and Response Posts (25 points each)
+I. Discussion Boards: Reflection and Response Posts (30 points each)

 Reflection discussion posts and response posts are due each week.
 Prompts for each reflection post will be provided.
 For each prompt, you will create one original reflection post and respond to at least one of your classmates' posts.
-Your original post should be at least 300 words (15 points), and your response should be at least 100 words (10 points).
+Your original post should be at least 300 words (20 points), and your response should be at least 100 words (10 points).
 You are welcome and encouraged to say more!

 The goal for this assignment is to create a dialog between you and your fellow students regarding important issues and topics raised in the readings.
-For those who may not have participated in online discussions before, it's okay to have different opinions from others--in fact, that's part of what can make online discussions so rich and vibrant!
+For those who may not have participated in online discussions before, it's okay to have different opinions from othersin fact, that's part of what can make online discussions so rich and vibrant!
 Just remember to address those differences in a courteous manner.
 If you have a different opinion or idea about something, support what you are saying with evidence from the lesson content, textbook, and/or required readings.

 If a post contains offensive or disrespectful language, it will be removed and the student will receive 0 points for that week's discussion board grade.
+Students may not make up discussion board posts after the due date has passed unless there is a university documented emergency.

 II.
-Current Event Journals (200 points)
+Current Event Analysis (100 points)

-In order to provide an opportunity for you to put the concepts and ideas we are learning in class in conversation with events and issues in our society today, each student will complete four "Current Event" journal entries throughout the course, worth 50 points each.
+In order to provide an opportunity for you to put the concepts and ideas we are learning in class in conversation with events and issues in our society today, each student will complete a Current Event Analysis.

-Journal entries will identify a specific "current event" related to "culture" and analyze it using concepts from our lesson content and/or the required readings.
+In this assignment, you will pick a specific "current event" related to "culture" and analyze it using concepts from our lesson content and/or the required readings.
 By current I mean it should have happened within the past 5 years or so.
-Current Event topics can include anything related to culture (which, you will find out, is mostly everything!) including economics, politics, social movements, religion, language and communication, kinship, food, social media, and more.
+Current Event topics can include anything related to culture (which, you will find out, is mostly everything!) including social movements, popular media, social media, news stories, domestic and international events, law/policy, and more.
 Be creative!

-Each journal entry should be at least 300 words.
-In each entry, you will want to:
+Your analysis should be at least 500-600 words.
+In your submission, you will want to:

-1. Identify and provide a brief description/summary of your topic

-2. Explain this current event's significance to course content using at least one concept or theory from class or your required readings.
-That is, I want to see you make a connection between your current event topic and something you have learned in this class.
-To do this well, you will need to identify and describe/define the concept you are using.
+- 1. Identify and provide a brief description/summary of your current event topic. - 2.
+Explain this current event's significance to course content using at least one concept or theory from class or your required readings.
+That is, I want to see you make a connection between your current event topic and something you have learned in this class. - 3.
+Offer your very insightful and critical analysis of the topic/materials from an anthropological perspective; that is, what meaning might we learn from thinking about this topic from an anthropological standpoint (FYI: "I thought it was interesting" is neither insightful nor critical)

-3. Offer your very insightful and critical analysis of the topic/materials (FYI: "I thought it was interesting" is neither insightful nor critical)4.
-Include a weblink or copy of object if relevant
+4. Include a weblink or copy of object if relevant

-Try to select topics that raise your curiosity or interest-it will make this assignment much more interesting for you.
+Try to select a topic that raises your curiosity or interest-it will make this assignment much more interesting for you.

 III.
-Core Assessment (25 points)
+Core Assessment (50 points)